pyReef-model/pyReefCore/README.md

 - the intrinsic rate of a population species <img src="https://rawgit.com/pyReef-model/pyReefCore/master/svgs/7ccca27b5ccc533a2dd72dc6fa28ed84.svg?invert_in_darkmode" align=middle width=6.6475035pt height=14.10255pt/>
 - the interaction coefficients among the species association <img src="https://rawgit.com/pyReef-model/pyReefCore/master/svgs/c745b9b57c145ec5577b82542b2df546.svg?invert_in_darkmode" align=middle width=10.537065pt height=14.10255pt/>

-Several other input are required and will need to be set in a **XmL** inputfile.
-An example of such file is provided in [here](https://github.com/pyReef-model/pyReefCore/blob/master/Tests/input.xml).
+Several other input are required and will need to be set in the **XmL** inputfile.
+An example of such file is provided [here](https://github.com/pyReef-model/pyReefCore/blob/master/Tests/input.xml).

 ## Solving the ODEs system